rudderlabs/rudderstack-docs/destinations/pipedrive.md

 ```
 rudderanalytics.alias("to", "from", options, callback);
 ```

-**Note:** Both the user id's in alias should be valid, i.e both the users should be already existing Pipedrive `Persons`.
+Note: `to` denotes the new identifier and is required.

+If both users exist, then the Pipedrive merge endpoint is called.

 ### Track